kubecolor/kubecolor/README.md

 # Regenerate test results in integration test corpus
 make corpus-update

+# Regenerate screenshots used in README.md
+make docs

 # Generate configs (you currently have to copy-paste the results)
 go run ./internal/cmd/configdoc